ivansweb/technical-test/README.ivan.md

   - Registration and editing.
   - Registration and editing of turbines for each wind farm.
 - Inspections.
-  - Create inspections per wind farm.
+  - Create turbine inspections per wind farm.
   - View the inspections already carried out.

 ## Future plans